 Keep moving the axe back and forth to ground the entire edge evenly.
 Any feather edge or burr on the side that’s felt while sliding your fingertips on edge can be removed by honing the edge with a whetstone in a rotating motion.
 Keep turning the axe to sharpen both sides and if you need a keener cutting edge, strop it against some leather after honing with each stroke made away from the cutting edge.

-best axe for felling trees – What to look for ?
+best axe for chopping down trees – What to look for ?

 There are a few main aspects to bear in mind to choose the best axe for felling trees.
 They are: